Manual Setup

 Connect a Billing (Payer) Account before adding Resources (Member) accounts.

-In the AWS IAM Console:
+- In the AWS IAM Console, select Create role.

-- Enter a Connection Name for this connection in the CloudZero UI.
-Use lowercase letters and dashes only (for example,
+- Enter a Connection Name (for example,

-my-aws-resources). - Enter the Cross-Account IAM Role ARN of the role you created.
+- Enter the Cross-Account IAM Role ARN of the role you created.
 You can find this on the role's summary page in the AWS IAM Console.

-- Select Save.
+- Select Save & Continue.

-Step 3: Verify the connection
+Step 4: Verify the connection

 Check the connection status on the Cloud Connections page.
 Billing connections appear in the Billing Connections table and resource connections appear in the AWS Resources tab.
 The Status column shows a green healthy indicator when the connection is active.